 Cavanaugh, a nationally-recognized expert in the M36 methodology, was selected to conduct the M36 methodology training and metrics validation process for the pilot and Phase 2.

 The M36 methodology is cost-effective because it analyzes costs of loss components, and includes a validation mechanism.
 Research has shown that without validation, systematic error can cause

 many water audits to be unreliable which can lead to unintentional, erroneous system management.
 The M36 methodology expresses metrics in terms of validity, volume and value for each water loss

 sub-component.
 Validity is the most important of these metrics, as it indicates the reliability of the other metrics in the water auditing process.
 The program includes a unique validation

 process where water loss experts review supporting documentation and interview utility staff to substantiate the contents of each water audit.

-WIFA would like to thank the Bureau of Reclamation's water resources department for generously funding the purchase of the supplemental traning materials.
+WIFA would like to thank the Bureau of Reclamation's Water Resources Department for generously funding the purchase of the supplemental training materials.

 M36 Water Loss Control Program – Pilot Phase Press Release

 Arizona M36 Water Loss Control Program – Pilot Phase Final Report

 Arizona M36 Water Loss Control Program - Phase 2 Summary Report